What is lymphoedema?

 It can be likened to a waste disposal system, taking tissue fluid, bacteria, proteins and waste products away from the tissues around skin, fat, muscle and bone.

-Once inside the lymphatic vessels (which initially are barely visible just under the surface of the skin) the tissue fluid becomes known as 'lymph' and it is then transported in one direction by increasingly larger and deeper lymphatic vessels.
+Once inside the lymphatic vessels (not visible just under the surface of the skin) the tissue fluid becomes known as 'lymph' and it is then transported in one direction, by increasingly larger and deeper lymphatic vessels.
 Movement of lymph depends on muscle movement (exercise) and the contraction of the vessels themselves.
 Gentle massage known as Manual Lymphatic Drainage (MLD) and deep breathing can also help to move the lymph more effectively.

 At some point in its journey, lymph will pass through a lymph node, or gland.
 Clusters of these nodes are found in the neck, armpits and groins.
 It is here that the lymph is filtered and cleansed, so that the waste matter, bacteria and harmful cells can be identified and removed by the body's defence system.